epicdragon44/g511/README.md

 # Documentation

 See `INSTALL.md` for first-time setup instructions.
-Assuming you've already done that, here's some more information.
+Assuming you've already done that, the following sections are mostly in-order of what you should probably do.

+### Check your Secrets

+-   You'll need to create/have a file `bot/.env` that contains one line: `BOT_TOKEN = <some key>`, where `some key` is the Telegram bot token provided by BotFather.
+If you need a new Bot Token, message @BotFather on Telegram (/start).
+Otherwise, refer to our Discord for the token.

+-   You'll need to create/have a file `server/.env` that contains one line: `OPENAI_TOKEN = <some key>`, where `some key` is the OpenAI API key provided by OpenAI.
+If you need a new API key, refer to our Discord for the key.

-### Running the code
+### Run the Code

 To start: